Sigida/Top-iTuns/README.md

 # Top-iTuns
-Create a simple app with API Client.
+Creating a simple app with API Client:

-Use singleton.
++ Using singleton.
-Use Alamofire and SwiftyJSON.
++ Using Alamofire and SwiftyJSON.
-Use multithreading for receiving and setting images.
++ Implementing multithreading for receiving and setting images.